emudev-org/emudev.org/_posts/2021-09-21-Angrylion_RDP_Comments.md

 The shade color and depth value at each pixel of an RDP primitive are interpolated using the equation R = Dx * DrDx + Dy * DrDy.
 These values are calculated per-pixel, but subpixel correction is applied on partially covered pixels, so values are not extrapolated past the edge of primitives.
+This function also clamps the interpolated shade_color and z values to 8-bit and 18-bit respectively, for use in later stages.

 ```c
 static inline void rgbaz_correct_clip(int offx, int offy, int r, int g, int b, int a, int* z, uint32_t curpixel_cvg)